 Is your WordPress website slow?
 How does your website load time stack up against your competitors?
-If you’re not really sure about the answers to these questions your awesome WordPress website could be letting you down.
+If you’re not really sure about the answers to these questions your amazing WordPress website could be letting you down and costing you clients.

 It is incredibly important for a business to ensure that it’s WordPress website loads as quickly as possible.
 People have no patience for slow websites, and will simply move on if your site takes too long to load.

-Head on over there now, and run a speed test for your website.
+Head on over there now, and run a speed audit for your website.
+Although it won’t give you actual localised website load times, the suggestions are useful to review.

 Now you have a benchmark of your website speed, and some insights into where improvements can be made let’s talk about how to speed up WordPress.